adarshramakrishna/geeksforgeeks/README.md

 ## License

+The content in the books *doesn't* belong to me.
+I created the books so other people and me can read them offline on iPad or Kindle, and for a better reading experience.

 The content on Geeksforgeeks is licensed under Creative Commons Attribution-NonCommercial-NoDerivs 2.5 India.
 See the license [here][7]

+The content on `leetcode` belongs to the site.

 The code in this project is licensed under Apache License, Version 2.0.
 See the license [here][8]